-

 operationally resilient through disruption due to climate-related disasters.

 This chapter outlines OSFI’s governance and risk management expectations for climate-related risks.
-It complements other OSFI guidance that directly or indirectly addresses various elements of climate risk management.
+It complements and should be read in conjunction with other OSFI guidance that directly or indirectly addresses various elements of climate risk management.
 See

-Annex 1-1 for the list of other OSFI guidance.
+Annex 1-1 for a non-exhaustive list of relevant OSFI guidance.

 I. Governance

-Principle 2: The FRFI should have the appropriate governance, policies, and practices in place to manage climate-related risks.
+Principle 1: The FRFI should have the appropriate governance and accountability structure in place to manage climate-related risks.

 Please refer to OSFI’s

-Corporate Governance Guideline for OSFI’s expectations of FRFI Boards of Directors in regards to business strategy and risk appetite, operational, business, risk and crisis management policies, as well as the management of capital and liquidity.
+Corporate Governance Guideline for OSFI’s expectations of FRFI Boards of Directors in regards to business strategy and risk appetite, operational, business, risk and crisis management policies.

-Principle 3: The FRFI should have processes in place to adequately price climate risk-sensitive assets and liabilities and manage these exposures in accordance with the FRFI’s Risk Appetite Framework.
+Principle 3: The FRFI should manage and mitigate climate-related risks in accordance with the FRFI’s Risk Appetite Framework.

-The FRFI should have appropriate processes and controls to identify and measure the potential impact of climate-related risks on its portfolio of exposures (e.g., credit, market, operational, insurance, and liquidity) over appropriate time horizons.
+The FRFI should have processes and controls to identify and measure the current and potential future impact of climate-related risks on its portfolio of exposures (e.g., credit, market, operational, insurance, and liquidity) over appropriate time horizons.

-The FRFI should identify, collect, and use reliable, timely, and accurate climate risk data (e.g., GHG emissions data, geophysical location of exposures) relevant to its business activities to inform risk management and decision-making.
-Where climate data gaps exist, the FRFI should consider alternative data sources or reasonable proxies to bridge the gap.
+The FRFI should identify, collect, and use reliable, timely, and accurate data pertaining to physical risks (e.g., geophysical location of exposures) and transition risks (e.g., GHG emissions data) relevant to its business activities to inform risk management and decision-making.
+Where data gaps exist, the FRFI should consider alternative data sources or reasonable proxies to bridge the gap.

 The FRFI should implement relevant tools and models, including those used for climate scenario analysis, to measure and assess its climate-related risks.
 Where the FRFI chooses to use tools and models developed by external third parties to support its assessment, the FRFI should sufficiently understand the embedded data, methodology, assumptions, and their limitations.

 The FRFI should develop capabilities to aggregate its climate risk data to identify and internally report on climate-related exposures, including risk concentrations (e.g., geographies, sectors, products, or counterparties).
-It should also have internal reporting systems that can produce timely, accurate, independent, and objective reporting on these risks to support strategic planning and risk management.
+It should also have internal reporting systems that can produce reliable, timely, and accurate reporting on these risks to support strategic planning and risk management.

 OSFI may develop this section into a separate chapter in a future iteration of the Guideline.

-Principle 5: The FRFI should use climate scenario analysis to assess the impact of climate-related risk drivers on its risk profile, business strategy, and business model.
+Principle 4: The FRFI should use climate scenario analysis to assess the impact of climate-related risks on its risk profile, business strategy, and business model.

-Climate scenario analysis: Climate scenario analysis uses a hypothetical future state of the world to assess the impact of climate-related risks on a FRFI's operations over an appropriate time horizon.
+Climate scenario analysis: Climate scenario analysis uses a hypothetical future state of the world to assess the impact of climate-related risks on a FRFI's operations.
 These exercises can help the FRFI achieve different objectives in its strategic planning and enterprise risk management, such as:

-When undertaking climate scenario analyses, the FRFI should consider a range of plausible and relevant scenarios, over various time horizons (i.e., short-, medium- and long-term), when climate-related risks can materialize and drive the FRFI’s risks.
+When undertaking climate scenario analyses, the FRFI should consider a range of plausible and relevant models and climate scenarios, over various time horizons (i.e., short-, medium- and long-term), when climate-related risks can materialize and drive the FRFI’s risks.

 OSFI may develop this section into a separate chapter in a future iteration of the Guideline.